ansible/ansibullbot/ISSUE_HELP.md

 The possible values of `supported_by` are:

-##### unmaintained

-no community members are responsible for this module, so changes will have to be reviewed by the core team until someone volunteers to maintain it.
-See [core](#core).

 ##### core

-Members of the Ansible organization typically do all the maintainence on this module, so only they can approve changes.
+Members of the Ansible Core Team typically do all the maintenance on this module, so only they can approve changes.
 Expect reviews to take longer than most other modules because of the volume the core team has on a daily basis.

-##### curated
+##### certified

 These modules are developed and maintained by the community, but the Ansible core team needs to approve changes.
 Once the pull request is labeled with [`shipit`](#label-shipit), the core team will be alerted to review.